I told myself I'd never get another tattoo.

 Almost two weeks later, my two-inch sprig of lavender is nearly healed, and I couldn't be happier with it.
 Strange as it sounds, I almost feel like it's always been there, like a charming little birthmark.

 And so, the ultimate question: Was this diminutive piece of art worth $450?
-Maybe I'm crazy, but to me, this wildly expensive tattoo is the equivalent of a $50 Tatcha lipstick or a $500 set of blond highlights: It's something that has such a positive effect on my mood and confidence that if weren't so embarrassingly cheesy, I might even call it priceless.
+Maybe I'm crazy, but to me, this wildly expensive tattoo is the equivalent of a $50 Tatcha lipstick or a $500 set of blond highlights: It's something that has such a positive effect on my mood and confidence that if it weren't so embarrassingly cheesy, I might even call it priceless.

 I look forward to spending the rest of my life with this pretty little plant.
 Who knows?
 Maybe a year from now I'll go back for a sprig of thyme.

 Shop my favorite tattoo aftercare products below!

 This intensely hydrating salve promises to seal dry, flaky skin like few formulas can.
 I use this stuff on eczema and dry lips, in addition to my healing tattoo.

 Fancy for a tattoo treatment, I know.
 This chemical- and fragrance-free cream is one of my favorite products for any and all moisturizing needs.

 This 100 percent plant-based oil is a unique choice for those who want to keep their tattoo routine all-natural.